 From 1 April to 31 December, organisations renewing their Dynamics 365 licences will be able to choose whether they move to the new storage setup or stay on the existing model.
 Personally, we can’t see the value with sticking with the original deal.
 Any additional capacity required above the new data limits will still be charged at the same rate.

-For any questions about Microsoft Dynamics 365, please get in touch.
+For questions about Micorsoft Dynamics 365 storage, or general Dynamics enquiries, please get in touch.